fstark/portal/software/README.md

 | G       | 11,23     | TELECOM.O |
 | H       | 12        | SYSTPOR.O |

 A and C are almost identical.

-Need to check the rest and overwritten files
+TODO: Check differences between versions, see if there's data in unused sectors

 ## Slash